Hiring of Gross sprinkles star power on Janus shares

 In the surprise hire by Denver-based Janus on Friday, Gross, who earned the moniker the Bond King, is moving from one of the great whales of the U.S. mutual fund industry to a relative minnow.

-Janus ranks as the 22nd largest U.S. mutual fund company, according to Morningstar Inc. At $178 billion (109.57 billion pound), its entire assets under management are less than the $222 billion that Gross oversaw at Pacific Investment Management Co's flagship Total Return Fund, the world's largest bond fund.
+Janus ranks as the 22nd largest U.S. mutual fund company, according to Morningstar Inc. At $178 billion, its entire assets under management are less than the $222 billion that Gross oversaw at Pacific Investment Management Co's flagship Total Return Fund, the world's largest bond fund.

 Ariel Investments, Janus' second largest shareholder with an 8 percent stake, welcomed the move.